ASK92/lolbin-detection-system/README.md

 # LOLBin Detection and Explanation System

-A production-grade, real-time system for detecting Living Off The Land Binary (LOLBin) attacks using machine learning with integrated explainability features.
+A real-time system for detecting Living Off The Land Binary (LOLBin) attacks using machine learning with integrated explainability features.

 ## System Architecture